biobakery/MetaPhlAn/README.md

 Note that the "all_markers.fasta" file consists can be reused for extracting other reference genomes.
 This step will take around 1 minute and can skipped if you do not need to add the reference genomes to the phylogenetic tree.
 Those markers can be found in the folder "db_markers" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0)

-To get the list of all clades detected from the samples and save them in the "output/clades.txt" file, you can run:
+Before building the trees, we should get the list of all clades detected from the samples and save them in the "output/clades.txt" file by the following command:
 ```
 #!python

 python ../metaphlan2_strainer.py --mpa_pkl ../db_v20/mpa_v20_m200.pkl --ifn_samples consensus_markers/*.markers --output_dir output --nprocs_main 10 --print_clades_only > output/clades.txt
 ```

+The clade names in the output file "clades.txt" will be used for the next step.

 Step 5.
-Build the tree:
+Build the multiple sequence alignment and phylogenetic tree:

+This step will align and clean the *sample-reconstructed strains* (stored in the marker files produced in step 3) and *reference-genome-reconstructed strains* (extracted based on the database markers in step 4) to produce a multiple sequence alignment (MSA) and store it in the file "clade_name.fasta".
+From this MSA file, MetaPhlAn2_Strainer will call RAxML to build the phylogenetic tree.
+Note that: all marker files (\*.markers) *must be used together* as the input for the metaphlan2_strainer.py script because MetaPhlAn2_Strainer needs to align all of the strains at once.

+The commands to run are:

 ```
 #!python